sanjib/real-time-bus-tracker/README.md

 ### token.js

-Clone or downoad the project then create a file called ```token.js``` in the root directory of the project.
+Clone or download the project then create a file called ```token.js``` in the ./src directory of the project.

 Set the content of the file to: